Illness and Job Discrimination

 Employment decisions based on stereotypes or assumptions about the abilities, traits,

-or performance of individuals of a certain sex, race, age, religion, or ethnic group,
+or performance of people of a certain sex, race, age, religion, or ethnic group, or

-or individuals with disabilities; and denying employment opportunities to a person
+people with disabilities; and denying employment opportunities to a person because

-because of marriage to, or association with, an individual of a particular race, religion,
+of marriage to, or association with, a person of a particular race, religion, national

-national origin, or an individual with a disability.
-Title VII also prohibits discrimination
+origin, or a person with a disability.
+Title VII also prohibits discrimination because

-because of participation in schools or places of worship associated with a particular
+of participation in schools or places of worship associated with a particular racial,

 Employers must post notices to all employees advising them of their rights under the